ChunhThanhDe/ChunhThanhDe/README.md

 <br>
 <br>

-<p> If you are looking for an Android-embedded software development engineer with experience in AOSP, Andorid framework, and Flutter App, capable of bringing value to your organization, then perhaps I am the piece of the puzzle for your organization you need to find.
+<p> If you are looking for an Android-embedded software development engineer with experience in AOSP, Android framework, and Flutter App, capable of bringing value to your organization, then perhaps I am the piece of the puzzle for your organization you need to find.
 Nice to meet you friend.
 I am ready to take on new challenges with great contributions and worthy compensation. </p>

 ### 🌟 Information